MapsPeople/docs/src/web/v4/getting-started/map.md

 </body>
 ```

 > Remember to add your API keys.
-You can use the demo MapsIndoors API key showing "The White House": `79f8e7daff76489dace4f9f9`
+You can use the demo MapsIndoors API key showing "The White House": {{sdk.tutorialAPIKey}}

 To center the map correctly, you need need the Google Maps _instance_ in your JavaScript-file.